 False Advertising Lawyers in Agoura Hills & Westlake Village

 Under California false advertising laws, companies are prohibited from using deceptive advertising in connection with the sale or dissemination of goods.
-Companies are allowed to use “puffery” to make somewhat inflated claims about their products, but they are prohibited from using language that is designed to confuse or misinform consumers.
+Companies are allowed to use “puffery” to make somewhat inflated claims about their products.
+However, they are prohibited from using language that is designed to confuse or mislead consumers.

-A company that uses false advertising to sell products is engaging in deceptive business practices in violation of California law.
-Consumers who have been duped into purchasing products based on false advertising may be able to recover monetary damages via filing a false advertising class action lawsuit.
+A company that engages in false or misleading advertising to sell products is in violation of California law.
+Consumers duped by false advertising may be able to recover monetary damages via filing a false advertising class action lawsuit.
 They may also force the company to discontinue its deceptive practices.

 If you need to hold a company accountable, reach out to our false advertising attorneys in Agoura Hills and Westlake Village.
-At Bradley/Grombacher LLP, we can help people like you move forward with a claim for fair and just compensation if you were illegally deceived by advertising.
+At Bradley/Grombacher, we can help you pursue fair and just compensation if you were illegally deceived.

 Deceptive Advertising Definition & Examples

-Deceptive or false advertising refers to a company’s use of false, misleading or confusing statements when promoting a product or service.
-These types of misstatements violate consumer protection laws, which prohibit companies from engaging in unfair business practices in order to outsell their competitors.
+Deceptive advertising refers to a company’s use of false, misleading or confusing statements when promoting a product or service.
+These advertising practices false claims violate consumer protection laws, which prohibit companies from engaging in unfair business practices to outsell competitors.

 For example, a store may artificially inflate the original price listed on a price tag.
 This is done with the intention of giving consumers the impression they are receiving a discount.
 Other stores continuously list certain products at a discounted price, but never offer the item at the so-called “original” price.
 This means that the “sale” price is the true price of the item.

-Some companies attempt to take advantage of consumers’ growing passion for environmental issues and will make misleading claims about the eco-friendliness of their products.
-If a company uses terms like “biodegradable,” “compostable,” or “recycled” to promote their products, they must be able to back up these claims with reliable scientific evidence.
+Some companies attempt to take advantage of consumers’ growing passion for environmental issues.
+To this end, they will make misleading claims about the eco-friendliness of their products.
+If a company uses terms like “biodegradable,” “compostable,” or “recycled”, they must be able to back up these claims with scientific evidence.